Top 10 Healthcare Companies by Revenue in 2025

 1. UnitedHealth Group Inc.

-• Revenue: Approximately $379.5 billion to $410 billion
+• Revenue: Approximately $400 billion

 • Description: A leading health insurance company providing data analytics, consulting, and pharmacy care services.

-• Market: NYSE, USA124
+• Market: NYSE, USA (124)

 2. CVS Health Corp.